 Marriage in Austria

-U.S. citizens may get married in Austria.
+Foreigners may get married in Austria.
 However, the procedure requires time and thorough preparation.
-Therefore, U.S. residents contemplating marriage in Austria should be familiar with the following requirements:
+Therefore, anyone contemplating marriage in Austria should be familiar with the following requirements:

 The legal age for either sex is 18.
-Persons aged 16 and above may also marry upon presentation of written, notarized consent from both parents and if the other spouse is at least 18 years old.
+Persons at least 16 years of age may also marry upon presentation of written, notarized consent from both parents and if the other spouse is at least 18 years old.

-g.
-Notarized parental consent, if required (see above).
+- Notarized parental consent, if required (see above)

 Standesamt Wien-Innere Stadt

-Both marriage partners - bringing with them the required documents listed above - should apply in person at the appropriate Standesamt.
 The Standesamt will forward the documents for approval of the marriage to the appropriate Superior Court (Oberlandesgericht).
-After payment of the court fees, the file is returned to the Standesamt which then schedules the date of the wedding (there may be some difficulty obtaining appointments during major holidays).
-The overall fees for the various procedures and services can cost up to approximately EUR 300.
+After payment of the court fees, the file is returned to the Standesamt, which then schedules the date of the wedding (there may be some difficulty obtaining appointments during major holidays).
 The ceremony itself lasts approximately 15 minutes.
-If one or both marriage partners do not speak German, they must engage the services of an official Austrian interpreter at their own expense.
+In case one or both marriage partners do not speak German, they must engage the services of an official Austrian interpreter at their own expenses.